Grand tour de l'est Canada - Guided tour in French.

 310 km

 This morning, enjoy a guided tour of Quebec City, the only fortified city in North America.
 Immerse yourself in its fascinating history and discover its iconic sites: the fortifications, witnesses to its rich military past; the Plains of Abraham; Grande Allée; the National Assembly; the Citadel; the famous Château Frontenac; and Place Royale and the Petit Champlain district, with its unique European charm.
 Free time for personal exploration.
 Lunch on your own in Old Quebec.
 Departure for the Lower St. Lawrence, a region renowned for its seascapes and traditional crafts.
 Stop in St-Jean-Port-Joli, a charming village known as the woodcarving capital of Quebec.
-Discover the crafts of local artisans in this small village, including a visit to a general store where you can sample some local products.
 Drive to Rimouski and check in at the hotel.
 Dinner and overnight stay.

 1 Day